eisbaer66/spm/README.md

 This CLI tool is used to install, restore, update and remove includes/dependecies

+### Installation
+#### Prerequisites
+Make sure to install [.NET Runtime](https://dotnet.microsoft.com/en-us/download) (minimum version 6.0)

+#### Setup
+1. download the latest zip file matching your operation system from [Releases](https://github.com/eisbaer66/spm/releases)
+2. extract the zip into a directory
+3. (optional, but recommended) add the directory to your PATH

+#### Setup (alternative)
+If you are on Windows or Linux you can use the install-spm.ps1 script to install.
+This needs both [Powershell 7](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) and [.NET Runtime](https://dotnet.microsoft.com/en-us/download) installed.
+1. download the latest script from [Releases](https://github.com/eisbaer66/spm/releases)
+2. move it into the directory where you want spm installed.
+3. execute the install-spm.ps1 script
+(this will download and extract spm into the current directory and adds it to your PATH)

 ### Global options

 These options can be used with any command